dedis/popstellar/be1-go/docs/README.md

 the `baseHub` implementation with a few methods "overriden" where custom implementation is needed.

-The `baseHub` on receiving a message, processed it by invoking the `handleIncomingMessage` method where its handled depending on which `Socket` the message originates from.
+The `baseHub` on receiving a message, processes it by invoking the `handleIncomingMessage` method where its handled depending on which `Socket` the message originates from.